KoMa-Git/GithubPortfolio/testing_AI_testing/readme.md

-## AI is everywhere, I have to learn how to use it in an efficient way.
+# AI is everywhere, I have to learn how to use it in an efficient way.
-This folder contains my experiment testing GitHub Copilot Agent Mode with different models to help me write a library API and tests.
+This folder contains my experiment testing GitHub Copilot Agent Mode with different models to help me write a library API and tests (finally Postman tests made by me to practice).

 I'd like to:
 - gain experience in writing good prompts, and find best practices.
 - get a better understanding of AI's differences - where each is better or worse - to get the most of out them.